omicscodeathon/HIV-1-Genetics-Africans/README.md

  + To investigate the prevalence of viral variants circulating in different Eastern  African countries  to better characterize the HIV-1 epidemic and epidemiology.

 ## Prerequisites and installations

-+ Retrieval of HIV-Pol region sequences from NCBI virus repository from different Africa countries.
++ Involves generation of HIV-Pol region sequences from NCBI virus repository from different Africa countries.

 + Download Miniconda for your specific OS to your home directory